Climate-based potato planting guide for Grande Prairie, Alberta

 Main risk: The most common problems here are practical ones: planting too late, losing momentum early, or choosing varieties that ask for more season than necessary.

-How Frost Affects Potatoes in Grande Prairie
+How Frost Affects Planting Dates for Potatoes in Grande Prairie

 Grande Prairie usually has about 112 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 10.